orbis00/android_sdk/Readme.md

 </manifest>
 ```

 Congratulations!
-You have successfully integrated Wigzo SDK in your app.
+You have successfully integrated mkt SDK in your app.
 Let us guide you through usage of this SDK.

-#Using Wigzo SDK
+#Using mkt SDK

 ###Setting up Events (or Activity) tracking.